 Follow the route of the ancient Mayans

 In the morning, you'll embark on a full-day tour of Sian Ka'an, a Biosphere Reserve and Unesco World Heritage Site.
-It's also the largest protected area in Mexico, covering over 2,000 sq miles (5,180 sq km).
+It's also the largest protected area in Mexico, covering over 2,000 square miles (5,180 sq km).
 Within the site are pristine natural wonders that include tropical forests, palm savannas, wetlands, mangroves, lagoons, and an unspoiled coastline.
 The region's sheer beauty is represented in its name—in the Mayan language, Sian Ka'an means "origin of the sky."

 First up, you'll meet the other tour members at a community center in the park.
 Then you'll transfer to a dock where you'll hop in a boat for a ride down the reserve's waterways.
 The path you'll follow is a recreation of an ancient Maya trade route that ran from the Caribbean Sea through a lagoon system connected by canals.
 After some time paddling, you'll take a break for a swim.